Keep in Touch

 January 2016

 This sturdy and handsome building was completed in November 2015, with help from a team of engineers from the Fiji Military Forces.
-The building, which has a spacious main room, veranda, a kitchen, two showers, and two toilets each for men and women.
+The building has a spacious main room, veranda, a kitchen, two showers, and two toilets each for men and women.
 The community hopes to establish a relationship with a nearby resort to bring tourists to Nanuca for the village experience, something that would not have been possible without the community center.
 It will probably be the first time in their lives that the village women will have the chance to earn money.

 Read more